marcoaaz/cube_converter/README.md

 ## 🖥️ Requirements*

-The current Cube converter version was demonstrated to work on Windows 11 OS.
+The current Cube converter version was demonstrated to work in Windows 11 OS.

 - **Python** 3.9.13
 - **PyQt5** 5.15.11 for running GUI (designed with PyQt5-tools)